Which city is cheaper, Memphis or Durham?

 Located on the banks of the Mississippi River in southwest Tennessee, Memphis is a city famous for the blues, soul, and Rock 'n' Roll music that originated there.
 There are a number of museums and historic landmarks like Elvis Presley's Graceland dedicated to that history, while areas of the city like Beale Street keep the musical culture alive today with a vibrant scene of bars, restaurants, and live music.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Durham is $130, while the average daily cost in Memphis is $129.
+The average daily cost (per person) in Durham is $130, while the average daily cost in Memphis is $134.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Durham and Memphis in more detail.
+What follows is a categorical breakdown of travel costs for Durham and Memphis in more detail.

 Here are some examples of typical meal expenses from previous travelers to Memphis:

 For Memphis, here are some samples of tours and activities related to meals and dining experiences:

 Some specific costs of activities, tours, and entrance tickets for Durham are as follows:

 Also, here are some specific examples of entertainment, tickets, and activities for Memphis.

 Here are a few nightlife and alcohol tours and activities from local tour providers in Memphis: